-In assessing the Company's ability to continue as a going concern the Directors have also considered the Company's investment objective, detailed on page 14, risk management policies, detailed on pages 17 and 18, capital management (see Note 17 to the financial statements), the nature of its portfolio and expenditure projections and believe that the Company has adequate resources, an appropriate financial structure and suitable management arrangements in place to continue in operational existence for the foreseeable future.
+In assessing the Company's ability to continue as a going concern the Directors have also considered the Company's investment objective, detailed on page 13, risk management policies, detailed on pages 16 and 17, capital management (see note 17 to the financial statements), the nature of its portfolio and expenditure projections and believe that the Company has adequate resources, an appropriate financial structure and suitable management arrangements in place to continue in operational existence for the foreseeable future and for at least 12 months from the date of this Report.
 In addition, the Board has had regard to the Company's investment performance (see page 1), the price at which the Company's shares trade relative to their NAV (see page 1) and ongoing investor interest in the continuation of the Company (including feedback from meetings and conversations with Shareholders by the Company's advisers).